25 free local advertising ideas for small businesses

 4. Create a website for your business

 Full disclosure: while it’s free to build a website (if you know how to use HTML or other code—and there are free tutorials available), you’re going to have to pay a little to host your site.
-However, every business needs a website, so we consider the relatively low cost of webhosting similar to keeping the lights on at your physical location.
+However, every business needs a website, so we consider the relatively low cost of webhosting a necessary expense, similar to keeping the lights on at your physical location.
 It’s just part of the cost of doing business.

 There are several great resources like Squarespace or Wix that provide easy, free website-building templates that anyone can use to create surprisingly professional-looking websites (and they naturally provide hosting at reasonable prices).